hackoregon/Windows-GIS-stack-setup/README.md

     8. "Agreement of Restrictive Packge" - Oracle Instant Client: You have to accept this or the install will not proceed. :-( Check the "I agreed" checkbox and press "Next".
     9. "Agreement of Restrictive Packge" - SZIP compression library: You have to accept this or the install will not proceed. :-( Check the "I agreed" checkbox and press "Next".
     10. Finally, the install will start.
 I filed an issue with OSGeo4W about the installs requiring non-free components but nothing ever happened.
 I should check back on that; IMHO it's a deal-breaker.
 In any event, the OSGeo4W install will take some time to download and install everything.
+    11. When the install finishes, you'll get this screen.
+Press "Finish".
 6. Now you have PostgreSQL, PostGIS and OSGeo4W installed.
 The final step is to connect QGIS to PostGIS so you can manage your data, make maps, etc.